QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     \text{ and } \;
     \{ Z_1, \ldots, Z_n \} \sim N(4, 1), \;

-The figure looks as follows
+The figure looks as follows.

-Each data set is represented by a box, where the top and bottom of the box are the third and first quartiles of the data, and the red line in the center is the median
+Each data set is represented by a box, where the top and bottom of the box are the third and first quartiles of the data, and the red line in the center is the median.

 The boxes give some indication as to